wjin0352/react-redux-instagram/README.md

 ## Technical
 The Front end is built with React.js and Redux.js store.
-I am using redux as a state manager with react components for UI.
+I am using Redux as a state manager with React components for UI.

 Back end is built using Node.js and the Express.js framework.
 There is no database used in this application.